subhashdasyam/confluent-kafka-rpm/README.md

 # confluent-kafka-rpm
-Confluent Kafka RPM based docker images
+Confluent Kafka RPM based docker images based on CentOS 7.6

+In cp-base Dockerfile replace centos with rhel for building in RHEL.
+Also make sure you copy your organisation's offline repo for RHEL for installing additional packages.

 ![alt text](https://github.com/subhashdasyam/confluent-kafka-rpm/raw/master/running.PNG "Confluent Kafka")